 It is important to note that these mascons are defined to 1 arc-degree in order to accurately define the constraint regions, but the fundamental spatial resolution of the solutions within a particular region is essentially the same as other GRACE solutions (~300 km).
 In other words, the time series of mass change for a particular mascon is highly correlated to the nearest mascons within the same constraint region.

-This tool displays the standard global mascon product over land areas, and the Ocean Bottom Pressure product over oceans.
-For both, Glacial Isostatic Adjustment has been removed.
+This tool displays the standard global mascon product over land areas, and the Sea Level Anomaly product over oceans.
+For both, the ICE-6G_D Glacial Isostatic Adjustment model developed by Peltier et al. (2018) has been removed.
+These decisions make the JPL and GSFC mascons, as shown on this site, consistent with one another.
 Details about this solution's constraint techniques and data versions can be found at GSFC's Mascon page.

-For the GSFC mascon solution, users can view timeseries for more than just individual mascons.
+For the GSFC solution, users can view timeseries for more than just individual mascons.
+Similar functionality for the JPL solution is in development and coming soon.
 By default, the tool initially displays continental regions and large seas.
 Clicking on any of these regions will bring up a timeseries for that entire region along with information about that region, as seen in the image below.

 Choosing the "Basins" toggle breaks down the continental regions to distinct drainage basins.
 Selecting any mascon within a given basin will bring up the timeseries for that basin as well as information about the basin.
 The image below shows an example, selecting the Gulf of Alaska basin.